 Get a pre-sale home inspection

 To avoid setting a house price at one level only to have it knocked down ten to twenty grand later, you can opt to order a pre-listing inspection for a more accurate picture of your home’s condition.
-An inspection will cost about $300–$425, but it will provide the information you need to either make repairs ahead of time or price down while conveying to buyers that the cost of repairs is already reflected in the asking price.
+An inspection will cost about $296 to $424, but it will provide the information you need to either make repairs ahead of time or set a realistic price while conveying to buyers that the cost of repairs is already reflected.

 Review your agent’s comparative market analysis (CMA)